 Diet Requirements: In the wild tangs are primarily herbivorous.
 A diet largely consisting of algae-based foods is absolutely necessary to maintain optimal health, coloration, immune function, and reduce aggression.
 If not, tangs often develop head and lateral line erosion from such deficiencies.
 Vegetable based flake foods or frozen foods, that may also include spirulina algae, are excellent options.
 We also recommend offering dried seaweed on a rock or clip three times a week minimum.
 Naso tangs will consume various other protein-based frozen foods.

-Care Requirements: A minimum 200 gallon aquarium that is 72″ long and 24″ wide is ideal, though a longer and wider tank is encouraged given the size potential of the Naso tang.
+Care Requirements: An established minimum 200 gallon aquarium that is 72″ long and 24″ wide is ideal, though a longer and wider tank is encouraged given the size potential of the Naso tang.
 Smaller/juvenile specimens can be temporarily raised in smaller quarters (no less than 125 gallons) as long as it is upgraded accordingly.
 This tang enjoys some rock work and crevices to take occasional refuge, but should be provided with ample open swimming and turning space.
 Typically, Naso tangs do not conflict with other tank-mates and aren’t overly territorial in nature, but they may act out toward conspecifics (other Naso species).
 Tangs in the genus Naso are often compatible with other tangs, but it is recommended to add a Naso tang before more aggressive tang species (such as those within the genera Zebrasoma and some Acanthurus).
 Keep in mind that an adult Naso tang will certainly increase the bioload of your aquarium significantly.
 Recommended water conditions, 72-78° F, KH 8-12, pH 8.1-8.4, salinity 1.020-1.025.

 Purchase Size: Purchase Size: Small: 2″ to 3″; Medium: 4″ to 5″; Large: 6″ to 8″; XLarge: 8″ to 9″